 Chronic Pain

 Many older adults have chronic pain from conditions like neuropathy or arthritis.
-Constant physical pain can cause increased reliance on prescription pain medications and OTC drugs.
-This can escalate into addiction to substances the older person uses to control the pain.
+Constant pain can cause increased reliance on prescription pain medications and OTC drugs.
+This can escalate into addiction to substances that the older person uses to control the pain.

 Reduced Mobility and Physical Disabilities